nkrumm/dada2-nf/FAQ.md

 }
 ```

-For this example the awscli is mounted from the EC2 instance into the Docker
+In this example the awscli is mounted from the EC2 instance into the Docker
 Container to the give users the ability to move data in and out of the
 Container for processing.
 The awscli can also be installed to the Container
 itself from Docker Image and Dockerfile.

-Also notice, containers without an entry point must be configured
+Also note: Containers without an entry point must be configured
-`"command": [ "true"  ]`.
+`"command": [ "true"  ].

-### What does this error mean?
+### What does this Nextflow error mean?

 ```
 Process `...` terminated for an unknown reason -- Likely it has been terminated by the external system